Tat Cheng: Legislative Council bid

 In the 2020 Legislative Council election, Cheng was nominated by the Civic Party to run in the Hong Kong Island constituency.
 He replaced incumbent Tanya Chan, who was barred from running due to her suspended sentence over the 2014 Occupy protests.
-In the pro-democracy primaries in July 2020, Cheng took fourth place, after Ted Hui, Tiffany Yuen, and Fergus Leung.
+In the pro-democracy primaries in July 2020, Cheng took fourth place, behind Ted Hui, Tiffany Yuen, and Fergus Leung.
 His 11,090 votes (12.26% of the electorate) secured him a nomination spot in the legislative election.

 On 25 July, Cheng fielded a series of questions from electoral officers, which challenged his eligibility in the upcoming election.
 He was given 24 hours to clarify his stance on the national security law, as well as his views on international sanctions and allegiance to the Hong Kong Basic Law.
 Civic Party members Alvin Yeung, Dennis Kwok, and Kwok Ka-ki, along with other pro-democracy candidates, faced similar questioning.
 The next day, Cheng issued his response before the mandated deadline.

 On 30 July, it was announced that Cheng had been disqualified from running in the election.
 His colleagues from the Civic Party and other candidates from the pro-democracy camp were also disqualified.
 Following his resignation from the Civic Party in December, Cheng said that he would not be able to participate in the rescheduled 2021 Hong Kong legislative election unless the political landscape changed drastically.

-Arrest under National Security Law
+Arrest and trial under National Security Law

-On 6 January 2021, Cheng was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
-The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
+On 6 January 2021, Cheng was among 53 members of the pro-democratic camp arrested under the national security law, specifically its provision regarding alleged subversion.
+The group stood accused of organising and participating in unofficial primary elections held by the camp in July 2020.
 Cheng was released on bail on 7 January.

 In February 2021, Cheng was charged with subversion and rearrested along with 46 other activists and politicians.
-He was only one of three granted bail in the case on 13 March 2021.
+He was one of only three granted bail in the case on 13 March 2021.
 On 1 April 2021, High Court judge Esther Toh explained her rationale for upholding Cheng's bail application.
-While the prosecution had accused Cheng of taking part in the primaries with the ultimate aim of "removing Carrie Lam from office" and that he had expressed similar positions during a video forum that "may have been understood as calling for foreign interference", Toh understood that Cheng had renounced to his political activism by stepping down from his position in the Civic Party and that he had a limited political influence at the time of the appeal against his bail, with a "very-low risk of reoffending."
-However, Cheng must return to the West Kowloon Court on 31 May 2021, when hearings on the subversion case resume.
+While the prosecution had accused Cheng of taking part in the primaries with the ultimate aim of "removing Carrie Lam from office" and that he had expressed similar positions during a video forum that "may have been understood as calling for foreign interference", Toh understood that Cheng had renounced his political activism by stepping down from his position in the Civic Party and that he had a limited political influence at the time of the appeal against his bail, with a "very-low risk of reoffending."

+The high profile trial of 47 democrats began on 6 February 2023, with 16 pleading not guilty.
+On 15 June, Cheng became the first defendant to testify.

+On 30 May 2024, Cheng was found guilty of subversion in the primaries case, along with 13 other defendants.

+On 19 November 2024, Cheng was sentenced to 6 years and six months in prison.